vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 # Reproducing this work
-Make sure to go read and agree to terms and conditions of [MS Marco](https://microsoft.github.io/msmarco/) before downloading the dataset.
+Make sure to go read and agree to the terms and conditions of [MS Marco](https://microsoft.github.io/msmarco/) before downloading the dataset.
 Note that the terms and conditions does not permit using the MS Marco Document/Passage data for commercial use.

 ## Quick start